CenturyLinkCloud/PublicKB/Cloud Application Manager/Analytics/CloudApplicationManagerAnalyticsAWSSetup-Manual.md

 {{{
-  "title": "Cloud Optimization AWS Configuration - Manual", "date": "09-08-2017",
+  "title": "Cloud Optimization AWS Configuration - Manual", "date": "12-13-2017",
-  "author": "Chris Meyer",
+  "author": "Ben Swoboda",
   "attachments": [],
   "contentIsHTML": false
 }}}

 ### Overview
-This process details the steps needed to manually configure your AWS account for Cloud Application Manager Analytics functionality.
+This process details steps one would perform to manually configure AWS accounts for Cloud Application Manager Analytics functionality.
+Manual configuration is not typically necessary.
+Automation will deliver these steps when Managed Services Anywhere, Optimization, or Bring-Your-Own Cloud Analytics are enabled.

 If you prefer the set-up of your environment to be automated, you can find that procedure [here](CloudApplicationManagerAnalyticsAWSSetup.md).

+### Prerequisites
+It is recommended the user or role performing these steps have full IAM permissions for IAM policies and Roles.

 #### Login to your AWS Account
 1. Login to the target AWS account [here](https://console.aws.amazon.com/iam).